 When asked which Democrat has the most negative advertising, Tom Steyer leads the way with 21.3%, with Joe Biden slightly behind him at 18%.
 The next most negatively perceived ads are from Elizabeth Warren at 8.2%.

 Far and away, the candidate perceived as having the “most upbeat and positive” political advertising is Pete Buttigieg at 32.8%.
 Those closest to him are Bernie Sanders and Andrew Yang, both at 14.8%.
 When it comes to having the “best overall” political advertising, the leaders are Pete Buttigieg (27.8%), Bernie Sanders (22.9%), and Tom Steyer (19.7%).

 Regarding candidate preference, Colling Media asked respondents who they would vote for in the Iowa Caucus if it were held today.
 The results are a dead heat between Pete Buttigieg and Bernie Sanders, both at 24.6%, followed closely by Elizabeth Warren (21.3%).
 Joe Biden is preferred by 11.5% of respondents.

-“With such a large field of candidates, name recognition is crucial in these early political tests,” says Brian Colling, CEO of Colling Media.
+“With such a large field of candidates in the Iowa Democratic Caucus, name recognition is crucial in these early political tests,” says Brian Colling, CEO of Colling Media.
 “Advertising has long played a significant role in campaigns.
 From yard signs to broadcast radio/TV, and from savvy social media to digital plays, there’s no question that strategic and targeted advertising is the foundation of any candidate’s campaign.
 In a time that many people may consider a toxic political climate, the Colling Media survey data supports the contention that positive messages are resonating with voters.
 And conversely, negative advertising may not be effective during the early primaries.”